wp-plugins/schreikasten/readme.txt

 Yes.
 Copy the file schreikasten.css to your theme folder, search for the class __sk-little__ and change the font size.

+= Can I change the style for each type of user? =

+Yes.
+Copy the file schreikasten.css to your theme folder, search for the classes sk-user-admin, sk-user-editor, sk-user-author and sk-user-user, and change them as you want.

 == Screenshots ==

 1. The widget (left) for a non logged user (right) and the administrator.